ManticoreGamesInc/platform-documentation/src/api/weapon.md

 - `animationStance`

 A weapon's `animationStance` is assigned to the player automatically when the item is equipped.
 In this example, we add an additional stance to the weapon in the form of a defensive posture that players can trigger by holding down the secondary ability button (mouse right-click).
-The script alternates betwen the shield block stance and the weapon's default stance, as the secondary button is pressed/released.
+The script alternates between the shield block stance and the weapon's default stance, as the secondary button is pressed/released.

 ```lua
 local WEAPON = script:FindAncestorByType('Weapon')